kiyo-masui/bitshuffle/README.rst

 `bitshuffle.h5`.
 Reading Bitshuffle encoded datasets will be transparent.
 The filter can be added to new datasets either through the `h5py` low level interface or through the convenience functions provided in `bitshuffle.h5`.
 See the docstrings and unit tests for examples.
+For `h5py` version 2.5.0 and later Bitshuffle can added to new datasets through the high level interface, as in the example below.

 Example h5py